Quincy, California

-Quincy (formerly Quinsy) is a census-designated place in and the county seat of Plumas County, California.
+Quincy (formerly Quinsy) is a census-designated place in and the county seat of Plumas County, California, United States.
 The population was 1,630 during the 2020 Census, down from 1,728 during the 2010 Census, and 1,879 during the 2000 Census.

 History

 Before the settlers arrived in the area during the 1850s, it was inhabited by the Maidu tribe because of the American Valley's source of water, fertile soil and favorable weather conditions.
 Quincy started as a Gold Rush town, associated with the former Elizabethtown, California.
 Starting in 1852, Elizabethtown slowly faded.

 Development moved a mile away into the American Valley after settler James H. Bradley, who helped organize Plumas County, donated land there for the county seat.
 He laid out the town and named it after his farm in Illinois that had been named for John Quincy Adams (1767–1848), the sixth president of the United States (1825–1829).

 The Quincy post office opened in 1855, and the town was formally recognized in 1858.